Can You Get a DUI on a Bike in Minnesota?

 - Exclusions: The statute explicitly excludes vehicles moved solely by human power, such as bicycles, skateboards, and rowboats.

 This exclusion ensures that cyclists cannot be charged with DUI, even if riding under the influence.
 However, modifications like adding a motor to a bicycle may change its classification, potentially subjecting the cyclist to DWI charges.
+Penalties for biking under the influence can include jail time and hefty fines, even for a first offense, depending on the jurisdiction.
+Riding a bicycle while intoxicated is considered a DUI in states like California and Florida, where bicycles are considered vehicles under the law.

 What Are the Legal Differences Between a DWI and Cycling Under the Influence?

-While Minnesota law excludes bicycles from DWI charges, understanding the distinctions between DWI and cycling under the influence is essential:
+While Minnesota law excludes bicycles from DWI charges, understanding the distinctions between DWI and cycling under the influence is essential: Florida applies DUI laws to any vehicle, including bicycles, making it crucial for cyclists to be aware of state-specific regulations.

 - DWI (Driving While Intoxicated)